 -Forms of management: this can be insured by a single managing director or a board of directors.

 -Auditing: only in some cases for the SRL when the total assets, the sales, and services revenue or the average number of employees exceeds certain values/limits for a period of two consecutive years.

 Types of Italian limited liability companies

-There are three types of limited liability companies which can be registered in Italy:
+There are three types of limited liability companies which can be registered in Italy in 2021:

 - the private limited liability company (SRL);

 The SRL and the simplified SRL share many characteristics, however, there are a few key differences investors should be aware of: the simplified form cannot have a share capital of more than 10,000 euros and cannot be incorporated by another legal entity, only by an individual (for the SRL, the shareholders can be either other corporations or individuals).
 As far as the shared characteristics are concerned, both the SRL and the simplified SRL are the same in the following respects: they both need only one shareholder and one director who can be the same individual and need not be a resident, they must have a registered address in Italy and are incorporated via an incorporation need in front of a public notary.

 The simplified company was introduced in Italy for the purpose of encouraging entrepreneurs, as the requirements for the share capital are lower: it can have a capital of at least one euro and a maximum of 9,999 euros.
 When the value of the capital is included in this limit, the contributions can only be made in kind.
 When the capital is higher than 10,000 euros, at least 25% of this amount must be paid when the articles of association are signed by the directors.
 All in-kind contributions need to be paid in full.